LassoSoft/LassoGuide/lasso_guide_source/databases/searching-displaying.rst

                     should be returned.
 Using ``-keyValue`` overrides all the other search parameters and returns the single record specified.
 Optional.
    ``-host``        Optional inline host array.
-See the section on
+See the section
+                    :ref:`database-inline-connection` in the
-                    :ref:`database-inline-connection` for more information. name/value pairs A variable number of name/value pair parameters specify the query that will be performed.
+                    :ref:`database-interaction` chapter for more information. name/value pairs A variable number of name/value pair parameters specify the query that will be performed.
 Any pair parameters included in the search action will be used to define the query that